unicode-org/icu4x/docs/process/prd.md

 ## Risk Analysis

-Developing a high quality solution for the internationalization industry needs is a noble goal which requires a lot of time to design correctly.
+Developing a high-quality solution for the internationalization industry's needs is a noble goal which requires a lot of time to design correctly.
 All three current stakeholders are well positioned to justify such effort.

 This allows ICU4X to strive for project quality rather than short-term business needs, but software projects disconnected from business needs are at risk of developing the [“Ivory Tower”](https://medium.com/it-dead-inside/knocking-down-the-ivory-tower-72fd249a8db7) syndrome which exposes risk of disconnection from real world alignment.

-We strive therefore to balance the roadmap between focusing on industry level excellence with business alignments which allow us to frequently evaluate our ability to deliver on the value proposition and recognize early if the effort is not yielding expected results.
+We strive create a roadmap that balances industry-level excellence with business alignments that allow us to frequently evaluate our ability to deliver on the value proposition.
+We want to recognize if the effort is not yielding expected results as early as possible.

-To achieve that, we identified a number of milestones, aligned with project planning, at which we’ll be able to test the prototypes of ICU4X against real business needs, validate and learn from the tests and adapt our roadmap and planning to ensure ICU4X fits business requirements and has an answer to actual product needs.
+To achieve this, we have identified a number of milestones, aligned with project planning, at which we will be able to test the prototypes of ICU4X against real business needs.
+This lets us validate and learn from the results, providing an opportunity to adapt our roadmap to ensure that ICU4X meets the needs of real-world products.

 ## Business Alignments